 Fridays are also known as Louvre free nights.

-If you qualify the above condition, you don’t need to buy tickets for Friday night admission to the Louvre.
+If you qualify for the above condition, you don’t need to buy tickets for Friday night admission to the Louvre.

 Just reach the Pyramid entrance with a valid photo ID, and you will be allowed to enter.